lalrpop/lalrpop/doc/tutorial.md

 as it's not too picky (the emacs rust-mode, in particular, works just fine).

-### Creating the calculator project and invoking LALRPOP

 To start, let's use `cargo new` to make a new project.
 We'll call it `calculator1` for now: